The following professionals lent their expertise to this article:

 Kenya McCullum AUTHOR

-Kenya McCullum has been a professional writer and researcher for over twenty years and has written hundreds of feature-length articles, guidebooks, and other in-depth content.
-She has tackled various healthcare topics, such as women's health, fitness, mental health, addiction, and nutrition, as well as issues providers face when delivering care.
-Also, McCullum has extensive experience writing about higher education, online learning, continuing education, and professional development.
+Kenya McCullum is a professional writer and researcher with over twenty years of experience.
+She has authored hundreds of feature-length articles, guidebooks, and in-depth content, specializing in healthcare topics including women's health, fitness, mental health, addiction, and nutrition, as well as challenges faced by healthcare providers.
+McCullum also has extensive expertise in higher education, online learning, continuing education, and professional development.
 Throughout her career, she has interviewed numerous leaders in the healthcare and education sectors.
-She has a master’s degree in communication and a bachelor’s degree in English.
+She holds a master’s degree in communication and a bachelor’s degree in English.

-Read More
+Read More About Kenya McCullum

 Logo of EDUMED, featuring a stylized graduation cap forming the letter 'M' in a monochromatic orange, with the rest of the letters in purple on a green background.